aaemnnosttv/wp-sqlite-integration/readme.txt

 WordPress 4.1.1 compatibility is checked and some bugs are fixed.
 Upgrade is recommended.
 When auto upgrading fails, please try manual upgrade via FTP.

 == Changelog ==

+See also ChangeLog file contained in the archive.

 = 1.8 (2015-03-06) =
 * Fixed the bug about install process algorithm.